 b) evaluate the working temperature of the engine;

-c) evaluate the temperature of the oil, coolant (before/after radiator)
+c) evaluate the temperature of the oil, coolant (before/after cooling radiator)

 5. Check performance of NOx sensor